heyx3/GPUNoiseForUnity/README.md

 ## Other

 There are also a few general-purpose scripts that exist outside these folders/namespaces:
-* `GraphUtils`: As mentioned before, this class lets you generate noise data into a buffer on the GPU (i.e. a texture) or the CPU (i.e. an array).
-* `PathUtils`: Helper functions for file paths.
+* `StringUtil`: Helper functions for path/string manipulation.
-* `GUIUtil`: Provides primitive-drawing functions for use in the Unity editor GUI system.
+* `GUIUtil`: Provides primitive-drawing functions for use in the graph editor window.

 # License